 Tents 20′ X 20′ or smaller do NOT require a permit.

 Can demolition or construction begin without a permit?

 NO!
 Work that does not require a permit or emergency repairs may proceed.
-Work conducted without a required permit is subject to a Stop Work Order, Notice of Violation and Adjudication Order requiring removal of the work, double permit fees and/or other penalties prescribed by law.
+Work conducted without a required permit is subject to a Stop Work Order, Notice of Violation or Adjudication Order requiring removal of the work and/or other penalties prescribed by law.